 -

-Serve hot with a gluten -free soy sauce or a little spice.
+Serve hot with gluten-free soy sauce or a little chili.